Are you a contractor looking for a 3M Lead Check Swabs with the best value for money?

 Even if it bleeds, the red color from the primer is a lot darker compared to the red color that the solution can produce when it comes into contact with lead; the swab will produce a cherry red color that is a lot brighter than the color that bleeds.

 Testing on Plaster and Gypsum or Drywall

-This lead-based paint test kit has finally been EPA-approved to work on plaster and drywall as well since 2012.
+This product has finally been EPA-approved to work on plaster and drywall as well since 2012.
 Unfortunately, the plaster dust and drywall sulfates present may affect accuracy, so testing must be done carefully to ensure that you get the right results.